rakgithub/nomadura-app/docs/new_prd.md

 Reserve Available = Bank Balance - (Operating Expenses to date)

-Reserve Shortfall = Reserve Required - Reserve Available If Reserve Shortfall > 0 → Show an alert: "You are short by ₹X to fulfill upcoming trips."
+Reserve Shortfall = Reserve Required - Reserve Available If Reserve Shortfall > 0 → Show an alert:"You are short by ₹X to fulfill upcoming trips."
 Changes Needed:
 * Replace static reserve amount with calculated reserve requirement.
 * Show the gap between required reserve and available cash.
 * Add shortfall warning.
 Text Change:
-Old: "Protected funds reserved for trip expenses only."
+Old:"Protected funds reserved for trip expenses only."
-New: "Amount needed to safely deliver all upcoming trips.
+New:"Amount needed to safely deliver all upcoming trips.
 Shows whether current bank balance is enough to cover upcoming obligations."

 4. How Example Fits into This Dashboard
 With the Goa + Kerala example: